 Solar fire lighting

-The energy received by the earth from the sun is called the Solar Constant, which describes the effect that every 1 m2 of planet earth, facing the sun rays in a 90-degree angle (directly overhead) will receive 1375 Watts (Joules/sec).
-1375 W/m2 of direct sunlight will not be enough to start a fire as this is only 0,1375 W/cm2.
-Whereas a burning candle turns out about 80 W.
+The energy received by the earth from the sun is called the Solar Constant, which describes the effect that every 1 m2 of planet Earth facing the sun’s rays at a 90-degree angle (directly overhead) will receive 1375 Watts (Joules/sec).
+1375 W/m2 of direct sunlight will not be enough to start a fire as this is only 0.1375 W/cm2.
+A burning candle turns out about 80 W.

-The further the location North or South from the equator – generally spoken – is, the more spread out this 1 m2 area on the equator will become.
+The further the location North or South from the equator – generally spoken – is, the more spread this 1 m2 area on the equator will become.
 On the ground, as the mirror is always perpendicular to the sun, this remains unchanged for latitude.
-Scattering of the sun rays through particles in the atmosphere however will increase.
+However, the scattering of the sun’s rays through particles in the atmosphere will increase.

-Sunlight therefore has to be focused, which can be done by parabolic mirrors, lenses, or lens-like objects.
-Best efficiency in all three types will only be achieved by clean and even surfaces, which will not deflect light in undesirable directions.
+Sunlight, therefore, has to be focused, which can be done by parabolic mirrors, lenses, or lens-like objects.
+The best efficiency in all three types will only be achieved by clean and even surfaces that do not deflect light in undesirable directions.

 Parabolic mirrors for solar fire lighting

-Parabolic mirrors reflect the sunlight and concentrate this light at the focal point on the same side of the incoming sun rays.
-Commercially, this principle is used for so-called ‘Solar Spark’ lighters.
+Parabolic mirrors reflect sunlight and concentrate it at the focal point on the same side as the incoming sun rays.
+This principle is commercially used for so-called ‘Solar Spark’ lighters.

 The same principle is also used for cosmetic mirrors.
-These mirrors are highly recommendable for solar fire lighting due to their relatively large diameter and even surface (which is necessary in order not to distort the face picture).
+These mirrors are highly recommendable for solar fire lighting due to their relatively large diameter and even surface (which is necessary not to distort the face picture).
 In general, mirrors are more efficient in lighting solar fires, as there is no need for the rays to pass through a denser medium, like glass, which reduces its efficiency or is subject to the tinder casting a shadow onto the mirror.
-Their disadvantage, however, is that parabolic mirrors without central tinder catch at the focal point, have to be held in such a way, that the focal point is always at an angle to the tinder, and therefore distorted.
+Their disadvantage, however, is that parabolic mirrors without central tinder catch at the focal point have to be held so that the focal point is always at an angle to the tinder and, therefore, distorted.

 Lenses for solar fire lighting

 Lenses concentrate light on the opposite side of the incoming sun rays.
-These rays will either be concentrated by optical lenses or Fresnel lenses.
+These rays will either be focused by optical lenses or Fresnel lenses.
 Energy output in both types of lenses will depend significantly on the available lens diameter.
-A disadvantage of lenses is the need for the sunrays to pass through different mediums; their big advantage however is, that the lens can be held strictly perpendicular to the incoming rays for an optimized small focal point.
+A disadvantage of lenses is that the sun rays must pass through different mediums; their big advantage, however, is that the lens can be held strictly perpendicular to the incoming rays for an optimized small focal point.

-Lens-like objects can be a variety of materials or a combination of such.
-Like: Water in a clear plastic bag, or clear ice shaped like a lens, or clear glass bottles or parts of them.
+Lens-like objects can be made of various materials or a combination of such materials.
+For example, they could be Water in a clear plastic bag, clear ice shaped like a lens, or clear glass bottles or parts of them.

 Calculating the power output of a solar lens/mirror

 Calculating the approximate power output of a lens or mirror can be done by multiplying the area of the mirror/lens by the solar constant.
-A mirror with a diameter of let’s say 16 cm, results in a power output of 27,5 W. Calculation is done as follows:
+A mirror with a diameter of, let’s say, 16 cm / 6 1/4” results in a power output of 27,5 W. Calculation is done as follows:

 Area = π r2 (squared) = π x (8 cm x 8 cm) = π x 64 cm2 = 201 cm2